Sean Penn meeting, silver screen dreams help Mexican drug lord's downfall

 Penn's seven-hour encounter with Guzman came about after Guzman became interested in making a movie of his life when he was inundated with requests from U.S. movie studios following his 2014 capture, the film star said.

-Guzman's lawyer approached Del Castillo about the possibility of making a film, but the project was dropped in favor of a magazine interview, Penn said.
+Guzman's lawyer approached Del Castillo about the possibility of making a film, but the project was dropped in favour of a magazine interview, Penn said.

 In the Sinaloan state capital of Culiacan, where many revere Guzman as a folk hero, many were surprised to hear that he was looking to have a biopic made about his life.